Trent Shelton

-Trent Simmons Shelton (born September 21, 1984) is an American former football wide receiver who is currently the founder and president of a Christian-based non-profit organization, RehabTime.
-During March 2009 Shelton started making two-minute videos to track his progress of bettering his life and would always end the videos with, "It's RehabTime."
+Trent Simmons Shelton (born September 21, 1984) is a former American football wide receiver, author, and motivational speaker.
+He is the founder and president of a Christian-based non-profit organization, RehabTime.
+During March 2009, Shelton started making two-minute videos to track his progress of bettering his life and would always end the videos with, "It's RehabTime."
 He was raised in Fort Worth, Texas, and wanted to become a professional football player when he grew up.
+He played college football for Baylor.
 He was signed by the Indianapolis Colts as an undrafted free agent in 2007.
-He played college football for Baylor.

 Shelton was also a member of the Seattle Seahawks, Washington Redskins, and Tulsa Talons.

-Shelton's book, Protect Your Peace, came out in 2024.
+After his football career ended, Shelton built a large audience as a motivational speaker and online creator through videos branded “Rehab Time,” Shelton has framed his message around redefining failure, saying in a CBS News interview that "failure is only when you quit" and that failure is "really feedback".
+By 2022, Shelton had a following of more than 50 million across platforms.

+Shelton is the author of several motivational books, including The Greatest You (2019) and Protect Your Peace: Nine Unapologetic Principles for Thriving in a Chaotic World (2024).